jortega1/python-population/README.md

     - flask installed
     - pandas installed

+# Tasks :
+- ### Return what is most populated province in Canada?
+(Easy) This is answered by localhost:///population/most
+- ### Return which country immigrants are born in Alberta (Advanced) This is answered by localhost:///immigrants/country/most

 # How to use
 - ### load data to database
     - Command: **_python load_pop_data.py_**